-- Parents should call the school secretary if the LCMS student has tested positive for COVID-19.
+- Parents should call the school if the LCMS student has tested positive for COVID-19.

 Student drop off & pick up:

 - Before and after school drop off should only happen in the designated lanes.
-Dropoff should not occur before 8:10am (8:25 on W).
-Pick up must occur no later than 3:20pm.
+Dropoff should not occur before 8:05am (8:15 on Wednesdays).
+Pick up must occur no later than 3:10pm.

 - Students are not permitted to congregate or loiter on campus.